epfl-ada/ada-2022-project-talecayu/README.md

 <ol>
   <li>Definition of the total similarity function between two movies.
 The total similarity is a weighted sum of the individual similarities based on each feature of the movie
 </li>
   <li>Computation of the similarity between movies for each feature.
 In all the following steps, when a movie attribute is not provided (NaN value), the resulting similarity with other movies is 0.
-For some features we propose several methods for similarity computing, the best method will be chosen in Milestone3 after comparing performances:
   <ul>
   <li>Word Categorical features: Movie genres, Movie Languages, Movie Countries, Actors, Characters.
 We use the jaccard similarity</li>
   <li>Binary features: Color (Movie in Colors - Movie in black and white), Runtime (long film - short film) and Director.
 We compute a binary similarity described in the notebook methods.</li>